Adopted by the Internet Society Board of Trustees on 13 December 2017

 (c) Meetings of the Board shall be held in person and/or by any means of electronic communication by which all persons participating in the meeting are able to communicate contemporaneously with one another and hear one another (or are otherwise accommodated).
 Participation via electronic communication shall constitute presence in person at the meeting.

-(d) Meetings of the Board shall be held according to Robert’s Rules of Order.
+(d) The Board shall determine the rules for its meetings.
 Except as otherwise noted in these By-laws, meetings of the Board will be chaired by the Chair of the Board unless the Chair designates another Trustee as chair of the meeting.
 The President may designate a Trustee to chair a duly called meeting if the Chair is not available and has not designated a Trustee to chair the meeting.

 (e) Meetings of the Board are normally open to observers, but the Board may close the meeting, or any session, to non-Board members at its discretion.
 Although meetings may be open to observers, such observers have no right to attend or otherwise participate in such meetings.